sharkfinAI/sharkfinApp/AppREADME.md

 ## Beta Status

 SharkFin is in active beta.
+Post bugs.

 That means: